 The school closes at 6:00 PM sharp!
 Students left after 6:00 PM will be assessed a fee of $10.00 per incident.
 Students left after 6:15 PM will be assessed a fee of $20.00 per incident.
 Students left after 6:30 PM will be assessed a fee of $30.00 per incident.
 Students left after 6:45 PM will be assessed a fee of $40.00.
 Students left after 7:00 PM may be reported to the local authorities.

 Snacks & Gum

 Students remaining after school are given a free snack of juice and cookies.
-Snacks are only allowed in the cafeteria or outside.
+Snacks are only allowed in the cafeteria.
 Gum may not be chewed anywhere on school grounds.

 Lost & Found

 We suggest that the student’s name be placed on all articles of clothing, books, and supplies.
 Articles found will be returned to the student if it can be identified.
 Articles that are not retrieved are donated to charitable organizations.
 TCA is not responsible for lost items.